 This component of the Webdriver architecture in Selenium is pretty straightforward.
 The browsers receive the command and call the respective method to perform the desired automation task.
 The different browsers supported by Selenium are – Chrome, Firefox, IE, Edge, Safari, Opera, etc.

 Time to see the internal working of the automation of web applications in the different browsers using Selenium WebDriver.

 Let’s understand this with the help of the below commands to perform a simple automation task-

-Now, the script is written in Java, so the Selenium Client Library component helps us in creating the scripts in Java language.
-Using the JSON wire protocol, the Selenium client communicates with the browser driver (Firefox in case of our example) to perform the get() operation to launch the ArtOfTesting website and then click on a button.
+Now, the script is written in Java.
+So the Selenium Client Library component helps us in creating the scripts in the Java language.
+Using the JSON wire protocol, the Selenium client communicates with the browser driver (Firefox in the case of our example).
+It will perform the get() operation to launch the ArtOfTesting website and then click on a button.

 The Firefox browser driver will then send the commands to the respective browser.
 On successful completion of the automation tasks, the response is sent back to the automation script.

 This completes our tutorial on WebDriver architecture in Selenium.
-After this, you can now continue with the next chapter of our Selenium WebDriver Tutorial series i.e. Selenium WebDriver Setup to setup Selenium on your machine and test the setup with a sample script.
+After this, you can now continue with the next chapter of our Selenium WebDriver Tutorial series i.e. Selenium WebDriver Setup.
+The tutorial will help you set up Selenium on your machine.
+After that, you will be able to test the setup with a sample script.